Why Transgender People Experience More Mental Health Issues

 Initial rejection combined with the agony of feeling as if one's body is somehow mismatched with the gender one feels inside can only be expected to cause negative moods.
 "Some people think the trans community is pretty angry," Cathers admits, "and I'm like, 'well, yea if you're living incongruently and in a society that doesn't accept you, you aren't going to be happy.'"

-Scully understands this sentiment, along with the demand for respect many transgender individuals and allies call for from folks who may not understand or relate to the trans experience.
-But he's also aware that some requests for greater sensitivity can be perceived as militant.
+Scully understands this sentiment.
+But he's also aware that some requests for greater sensitivity can be perceived as overly militant.
 Hence Scully's emphasis on the importance of bringing forth more compassion from all parties involved.
 "A lot of the time the questions and wondering that come forward from cis people are absolutely innocent," he explains.
 "They're comfortable with their gender.
 They may not have ever felt that feeling inside of them where they want to rip their own skin off."

-Trying as it may be, the more understanding each of us is when it comes to our own or another person's gender, the better the outcome will be for everyone involved in the conversation.
+Trying as it may be, the more understanding we are when it comes to another person's gender, the better the outcome will be for everyone involved in the conversation.
 "There is no us versus them," Scully adds.
 "It's, I'm experiencing something this person isn’t.
 And that doesn't make one person more or less acceptable."